 - Magic Staff: Vera carries a staff for use in combat, but she's physically frail, so it would normally be a Magic Wand if not for the fact that it's a few feet long.
 It is also the source of her magic, although there is something special about Vera, as not everyone can use the magic stones.

 - Noble Fugitive: Like her brother, for whom she was disinherited.

-- Royal Brat: Has shades of this.
-Although normally sweet and compassionate, she gets feisty when she doesn't get what she wants and has a tendency to throw tantrums.
+- Royal Brat: Although normally sweet and compassionate, she gets feisty when she doesn't get what she wants and has a tendency to throw tantrums.
 She tells Martin she hopes an itch scorpian stings him in the butt when he tells she can't come along with them.

-- Spoiled Sweet: She's easily the kindest and sweetest of any member of Tevoran and Company, but she's still very spoiled.
+- Sheltered Aristocrat: She's a royal princess who is easily the kindest and sweetest of any member of Tevoran and Company, but she's still very spoiled.
 She complains to her guards that she's uncomfortable and needs a rest while they are carrying her in a palanquin.

 - Token Good Teammate: One of the most moral members of the party; perhaps just behind her brother given her spoiled nature.